A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Abstract

 \section{Abstract}

-We study the $G$-representation varieties of non-orientable surfaces.
-By a geometric method using Topological Quantum Field Theories (TQFTs), we compute virtual classes of these $G$-representation varieties in the Grothendieck ring of varieties, for $G$ the groups of complex upper triangular matrices of rank 2 and 3.
-We discuss various ways to use conjugacy invariance to simplify the computations.
-Finally, we give a number of remarks on the resulting classes, and observe and explain the zero eigenvalues that appear in the TQFT.
+In this paper, we study the $G$-representation and character varieties of non-orientable closed surfaces.
+By means of a geometric method based on a Topological Quantum Field Theory (TQFT), we compute the virtual classes of these varieties in the Grothendieck ring of varieties for $G$ equal to $\AGL_1$ and $\SL_2$.
+This method was already known and used in the case of orientable closed surfaces, and we extend it to the case of non-orientable surfaces.
+Furthermore, we provide a practical approach for explicitly computing the TQFT, allowing for more simplified and structured computations.
+Finally, for $G = \SL_2$ we describe and explain the relationship between the representation varieties of the orientable and non-orientable closed surfaces.